Aung Ko (politician)

-Thura Aung Ko (အောင်ကို /my/; born 4 January 1948) is a Burmese politician and the current Minister of Religious Affairs and Culture in the Cabinet of President Htin Kyaw.
+Thura Aung Ko (အောင်ကို /my/; born 4 January 1948) is a Burmese politician and the former Minister of Religious Affairs and Culture in the Cabinet of President Htin Kyaw.
 Aung Ko is a former senior member of the Union Solidarity and Development Party and was a member of the House of Representatives from 2010 to 2015. and he turn into allie with National League of Democracy after winning landslide victory of 2015 General Election.

 Early life and education

 Aung Ko was born on 4 January 1948 to Ba Zan and Tin Shwe in Kyaukpadaung Township, Mandalay Division, Burma (now Myanmar).